Swati4star/Images-to-PDF/CONTRIBUTING.md

 ### 1. Explore

-Here is our [To Do](TODO.md) list with completed and in progress issues.
-If there is some issue or bug you are interested in, and no one else is working on the issue, you may take it up (just leave a comment on the issue).
+Here is our [To Do](TODO.md) list with to do, in progress, and completed issues.
+If there is some issue or bug you are interested in, and no one else is working on the issue, you may take it up (just leave a comment on the issue page and update the to do list when you submit your pull request).

 ### 2. Fork & create a branch